sketchplugins/plugin-directory/README.md

 ## Sorted by last update (newest on top)

+- [Rename It](http://rodi01.github.io/RenameIt/), by Rodrigo Soares: Keep your Sketch files organized, batch rename layers and artboards.
 - [Fix Sketch Trackpad Speed](https://github.com/pravdomil/fixsketchtrackpadspeed), by Pravdomil: Speed up your scrolling across all artboards
 - [PinLog](https://github.com/zhongerxin/pinlog), by Twox: A plugin that would help you note your changeLog and can help other people to find the change in sketch
 - [Smudge](https://github.com/mjkaufer/smudge), by Matthew Kaufer: Emulate blend functionality from Adobe Illustrator